 K‑Seal is suitable for use with all water cooled engines, regardless of size or fuel type.

 Yes.
 K‑Seal is compatible with DEX-COOL and all other types and brands of antifreeze/coolant.
-Unlike many other products, there is need to drain or flush the cooling system before adding K‑Seal.
+Unlike many other products, there is no need to drain or flush the cooling system before adding K‑Seal.
 Just shake, pour and go!

 Yes.
 K‑Seal is compatible with Evans so long as the dosage of does not exceed 5% water within the cooling system.
 In a family size vehicle even the 16oz / 472ml size K-Seal should not exceed this maximum.